-The College offers bachelor's degrees in Biblical Studies, Business Administration, Liberal Studies, Music and Elementary Education while also maintaining its long-standing Associate in Arts degree program.
+The College offers bachelor's degrees in 17 majors and concentrations while also maintaining its long-standing Associate in Arts degree program.
 Freshmen and sophomores of traditional college age are expected to be full-time, residential students.
 (Local students may choose to live at home.)
 The College also serves juniors, seniors and non-traditional students as either residential or commuter students.
 The College attracts students from all fifty states (a greater percentage from the Southeast and the Southwest) and several foreign countries.